Our Financial Aid office Will Help You Every Step of the Way

 Loan Delinquency Assistance and Default Prevention

-The Mandl School in New York has teamed up with Solutions at ECMC to answer all of your student loan repayment questions.
-Solutions is a non-profit organization dedicated to helping students manage educational loans and their resources are available to you free of charge.
-To contact a Solutions Student Loan Repayment Advisor, visit the ECMC website, email, web chat, or call 1-877-331-3262.
+The Mandl School in New York has teamed up with Student Connections at to answer all of your student loan repayment questions.
+Student Connections is a non-profit organization dedicated to helping students manage educational loans and their resources are available to you free of charge.
+To contact a Student Connections Repayment Advisor, visit the website https://www.

 Mandl is one of the top allied health schools in New York City because we put in the extra time to help our students succeed.
 Part of that includes helping them track down the financial resources they need to pay for our New York school.
 We believe everyone should have the opportunity to further their education.
 When it comes to federal financial aid, our students have several options.